-PFN: Auto Rst Lim 24 OFF
+PFM:Auto Rst Lim 24 OFF

-Range Off, 1 - 10 (Default Off) Description The Auto Reset Count Limit parameter sets the number of times that an auto fault reset may be performed.
+Off, 1 - 10 (Default Off) Range

+The Auto Reset Count Limit parameter sets the number of times that an auto fault reset may be performed.
 Once the number of auto reset counts have been exceeded, the starter will lockout until a manual fault reset is performed.

 If less than the maximum number of auto resets occur and the starter does not fault for 15 minutes after the last auto fault reset occurred, the counter will be set back to zero.
 The auto reset counter is also set back to zero when a manual fault reset occurs.
-See Also Auto Reset parameter (PFN23) on page 102.